"According to the measure of a man, that is, of the angel"

 When one gets a complete grasp of the picture, the tragic absurdity of our hopeless position is almost incredible, but there it is.

 It is the most important subject intelligent persons can investigate and reflect upon.
 It is so important that our present civilization may collapse unless it becomes widely understood and the defects remedied very soon." [quote by Robert Hemphill, Credit Manager FRB of Atlanta]

-A fractional reserve system of money
+A fractional reserve system of money cannot be liquid.

 It is without question, undeniably impossible.

 If more depositors demand to redeem more money then the banks have on reserve, huge problems will occur.
 Such is what precipitates bank runs, deflation, depressions, or worse yet - hyperinflation and the complete destruction of the currency.
 History is replete with such events.

 The truth be known - our monetary system is not real, it is one big illusion, the only thing that holds it together is the confidence of the people that believe in it, that most people will never want to take their money out of the banks, because it they do, they will get a rude awakening - it ain't there - it isn't anywhere - it isn't.
 Make no mistake about it, and vote as your conscience and heart dictate.